 Commander, 32nd Medical Brigade

-COL Manuel “Manny” Menéndez, hails from Puerto Rico and enlisted into Army service in 1992 as a Combat Medic.
+COL Manuel “Manny” Menéndez, hails from Puerto Rico, and enlisted into Army service in 1992 as a Combat Medic.
 After completing his enlisted service, he attended and graduated from Methodist University with a bachelor’s degree in physician assistant studies and commissioned as a second lieutenant in the Army Medical Specialist Corps.
 He later earned a master’s in physician assistant studies from the University of Nebraska Medical Center and a master’s in strategic studies from the U.S. Army War College.

 COL Menéndez has spent his career focused on operational medicine.
 His nine deployment experiences have ranged from bridging and peacekeeping operations in Bosnia, to conventional combat operations in Iraq, Special Operations raids in Afghanistan and elsewhere, as well as hurricane response in Puerto Rico.